michaelkentghub/CPFP/README.md

 # CPFP

-Michael Kent  February 23, 2016
+Michael Kent

-Completed Full ACC Java Developer Course   July 2015 – February 2016
+Completed Full ACC Java Developer Course  July 2015 – February 2016 This is the Capstone project for that course.

 Resume is on linkedin:
 https://www.linkedin.com/in/michaelrkent5

 512-923-9356       mrkent57@gmail.com
+Preparing to take Java SE7 certification exam 1Z0-803.

 This “CPFP” project is an appointment scheduling app for a business.
 In this case, it is for a fictitious lawn service, but it could be used for any business.